-• Siuslaw River at Tide wayside (TWS): This site is a current DEQ Ambient station (LASAR 33642 - Siuslaw River at Tide boat ramp) with data collected by DEQ in 2008.
-Conducting continuous DO-Temp data collection assists in determining the current status (impaired or meeting criteria) and if impaired, whether TMDLs should be developed using steady-state or other tools.
+• Siuslaw River at Tide wayside, CDO/temp.
+(SWC ID: TWS, LASAR ID: 33642): This site is a current DEQ Ambient station (Siuslaw River at Tide boat ramp) with data collected by DEQ in 2008.
+Conducting continuous DO-Temp data collection began in 2016 and assists in determining the current status (impaired or meeting criteria) and if impaired, whether TMDLs should be developed using steady-state or other tools.